hubbl-ai/glasseye/glasseye/docs/invoking.md

 To accommodate this limitation, two solutions are available:

 1. Use the Python `server` module to display the file.
-2. Use `glasseye` itself to run a builtin server.
+2. Use `doodl` itself to run a builtin server.

 The first solution works well for users who only have access to the output file(s) and not the source files.
 If the Markdown file is